 For this recipe, we used Cappello’s lasagna noodles (found in the freezer aisle of Whole Foods), which in addition to being ready-to-bake, are also gluten-free.
 While neither of us has a problem with gluten, Michael’s mother has celiac, so we’re very aware of the need for gluten-free options.

-However, we were concerned that a pasta made primarily out of almond flour wouldn’t fit the traditional flavor profile we were going for, but you have to believe us, it tasted exactly like wheat pasta.
-If this pasta was served to us blind, we would have never guessed it was gluten free.
+However, we were concerned that pasta made primarily out of almond flour wouldn’t fit the traditional flavor profile we were going for, but you have to believe us, it tasted exactly like wheat pasta.
+If this pasta was served to us blind, we would have never guessed it was gluten-free.
 And since it’s frozen fresh, once it thawed it was soft, malleable, and ready to start baking as soon as we opened the package.

 So there you go, a cast iron Dutch oven and fresh pasta are the only things standing between you making lasagna the next time you’re out camping.
 So what are you waiting for!
 Get cooking!

 - 2 1/2 cups pasta sauce (a 24 or 25 ounce jar is perfect)